Yajat04/AI-ML/Movie_Recommender_System/readme.md

 - Performed feature engineering by combining relevant textual attributes into a unified representation.
 - Applied CountVectorizer for text vectorization.
 - Computed Cosine Similarity to identify and recommend similar movies.
+- Used pickle module to use the data in "app" file

 Features:
 - Built an interactive Streamlit web application.